gsy18/SecDroidBug/README.md

    1. ### Using Netbeans
       1. Download and open project with Netbeans 8.2
-      2. Add downloaded tool.jar into classpath of project
+      2. Add downloaded tool.jar in the project into classpath of project
       3. Run project

    2. ### Using commandline